We currently have 3 areas of focus:

 Phase 3

-Our approach employs non-brain penetrant small molecules to selectively engage a receptor that is highly expressed in human nociceptors.
+Our approach employs non-brain penetrant small molecules to selectively inhibit MNK.
 Peripherally-restricted therapeutics are advantageous because they are devoid of central-nervous-system side effects, such as impaired cognitive function and physical dependence.

 Publications